 Get started today and amaze yourself (and your friends!) with your food dehydrating skills.
 Create bags of dehydrated foods for backpacking and snacking.

-Don't forget to pick up a copy of my free "How to Grow & Dehydrate Herbs" by clicking the cover.
-After you've provided your email address, you'll receive an email that takes you to my safe download page!
+Don't forget to pick up a free copy of my "How to Grow & Dehydrate Herbs" by clicking the link.
+Simply enter your email address, and in return, you'll receive an important email that takes you to my safe download page!

-This "How to Grow and Dehydrate Herbs" is a gift from me to you as a "thanks" for visiting Easy Food Dehydrating today.
+"How to Grow and Dehydrate Herbs" is a gift from me to you as a way of saying "thanks" for visiting Easy Food Dehydrating today.

 Watch apples to zucchini dehydrate before your very eyes...
 Amazing!